okeeffed/dennisokeeffe-blog/content/blog/2020-12-02-building-a-ui-component-library-with-react-and-typescript.md

 We are going to add some meta information to our **package.json** file.
 In my case, I am going to create a private npm package hosted on GitHub.

-You can see an [older post on creating GitHub packages](https://blog.dennisokeeffe.com/blog/2020-07-05-your-first-github-npm-package-in-five-minutes/), otherwise publish however you wish to!
+You can see an [older post on creating GitHub packages](https://blog.dennisokeeffe.com/blog/2020-07-05-your-first-github-npm-package-in-five-minutes/), otherwise, publish however you wish to!

 ```json
 {